 Why Web Monitoring Is More Powerful

 Extract any element, not just price.
-Track the product title (to detect listing changes), stock status, seller name, shipping estimate, star rating, review count, or any other visible element.
+Track the product title, stock status, seller name, shipping estimate, star rating, or review count.
 Use CSS selectors to target exactly what you need.

 Custom check frequency.
-You decide how often to check.
 Every hour for a Lightning Deal you are watching, twice daily for a stable product category.

 Multiple notification channels.
-Get alerts via email, Slack, Discord, Microsoft Teams, Telegram, or webhook.
-Route different alerts to different channels.
+Email, Slack, Discord, Microsoft Teams, Telegram, or webhook, with different alerts routed to different channels.

 Webhook output for automation.
-Receive structured JSON data when prices change.
-Feed this into spreadsheets, databases, dashboards, or automation workflows.
+Structured JSON on every price change, ready for spreadsheets, databases, dashboards, or automation workflows.

 AI-powered summaries.
-PageCrawl's AI summarizes what changed, so you see "Price dropped from $449 to $379 (16% decrease)" instead of raw text diffs.
+PageCrawl summarizes what changed, so you see "Price dropped from $449 to $379 (16% decrease)" instead of raw text diffs.

 Screenshot verification.
-Every check captures a screenshot so you can visually verify the price displayed on the page.
+Every check captures a screenshot so you can visually verify the displayed price.

 Setting Up Amazon Price Tracking in PageCrawl

-For most products, checking every 6 hours gives you good coverage without excessive checks.
-For time-sensitive deals (Prime Day, Black Friday), increase to every 1-2 hours.
+Step 2: Set check frequency.
+For most products, every 6 hours gives good coverage.
+For time-sensitive deals (Prime Day, Black Friday, Cyber Monday online-only drops), increase to every 1-2 hours.
 For stable-price items, daily checks are sufficient.

-Enable "Remove cookie banners" and "Remove overlays" actions.
-These clean up Amazon's overlay popups (location selector, sign-in prompts) that can interfere with price extraction.
+Step 4: Enable cleanup actions.
+Turn on "Remove cookie banners" and "Remove overlays" so Amazon's popups (location selector, sign-in prompts) do not interfere with price extraction.

 Tracking Multiple Products